adityameharia/ravel/cmd/ravel_node/README.md

-# Ravel_node
+# Ravel Node

-The ravel_node package implements the replicas which eventually form a cluster.
+The `ravel_node` package implements the replicas which eventually form a cluster.
 It is responsible for storing the Key-Value pairs in a persistent manner and communicates with other servers in the cluster for fault tolernce.

 Since we use the [Raft consensus algorithm](https://raft.github.io/) for fault tolerance each replica server can be the leader or follower i.e. if a leader is down the follower can become the leader and handle requests from the admin servers.
 This server communicates only with the admin servers and other replicas in its cluster.